VladLegkowski/RSVP-App/README.md

 ## RSVP App
 This is an RSVP app.
 I borrowed the CSS from T3H but did JS by  myself.
+JS code at the bottom of HTML file.

 ## Filter by Class name in pure JS.